 - Whistle Voice

-The most important thing to remember is: Don’t belt in your modal voice when the song is asking you to sing in your falsetto voice!
-Likewise, don’t sing in falsetto if the song is asking you to belt.
-Your teacher can help you recognize these voices as you practice.
+You shouldn’t belt in your modal voice if a song requires you to sing in your falsetto voice.
+Likewise, don’t sing in falsetto if the song requires you to belt.
+For more help understanding the different vocal registers, work with a vocal teacher online.

-As you progress in your singing lessons, you’ll come to know your vowels!
-A lot of singing exercises focus on these specifically, and practicing them can make a big impact on your projection and enunciation.
+A lot of singing exercises focus on vowels specifically, and practicing them can have a big impact on your ability to project your voice.

-As you practice, you’ll notice that different vowel shapes have different effects on your voice.
-Modifying these vowels can also create a particular sound color.
+As you practice how to sing higher, you’ll notice that different vowel shapes have different effects on your voice.
 Here are some examples:

-- Uh/Eh = Heavy, range-limiting sounds.
-Has a dark, powerful quality (loud)
+- Uh/Eh – Heavy, range-limiting sounds with a dark and powerful quality.

-- Ooh = Medium, high-range sounds.
-Has a restrained, speech-like quality (low-medium volume)
+- Ooh – Medium, high-range sounds with a restrained, speech-like quality.

-- Aa = Medium, high-range sound.
-Has a piercing, brassy quality (loud)
+- Aa – Medium, high-range sounds with a piercing, brassy quality.

-I recommend figuring out which vowel sounds works best for each individual phrase in the song you’re working on.
-For reference, pop uses more “Ooh” type sounds while musical theater uses more “Uh” and “Aa” type sounds.
-Also, keep in mind you are not limited to these vowels.
+Figure out which vowel sound works best with the individual phrase in the song you’re working on.
+For reference, pop songs tend to use more “Ooh” sounds while musical theater uses more “Uh” and “Aa” sounds.

 6. Consider your larynx position